bboortz/blog/docs/blog/2018_06_10_My_first_tries_with_Rust_programming_language.md

 From this starting point I am planning to invest a bit more time into Rust to see if it fits for my personal purposes.

+For the example source code of this blog post please refer to [bboortz/blog-examples](https://github.com/bboortz/blog-examples/tree/master/first-rust-try)

 # Links